DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-showing-claims-by-academic-year.md

 ### Using an academic year filter

 We considered using filters to help users find claims for a specific academic year.
-However, this approach leads to a more complex interaction design, and users cannot quickly glance at the list and understand what claims were made each year.
+However, this approach leads to a more complex interaction design, and users need help to quickly glance at the list and understand what claims were made each year.

 Furthermore, the average number of claims per school is 3, so the claims list does not need filters to help users find claims.